 - 7. DO THE STUDY QUESTIONS IN "ROUNDS".
 THE QUESTIONS WILL BE MORE EFFECTIVE IF YOU DO SOME AND COME BACK LATER AND DO MORE.
 Research has shown that you will learn the most if you come back later and have to retrieve what you have learned earlier.
 The Study Questions are written in rounds; you can easily do some and then some later and then some later (it's much less effective if you do them all at once and only once).
 You should also come back and re-do the other Practice Questions multiple times to enhance your learning. - 8.
-Realize that for almost all students, physiology is one of their most challenging courses and that it is the kind of course which requires at least 2-3 hours of studying a week for each hour of Lecture.
+Realize that for almost all students, physiology is one of their most challenging courses and that it is the kind of course which requires at least 2-3 hours of studying a week for each hour of lecture.
 Make sure you devote enough time to studying the material and enough time for it to "sink in"; allow enough time for the "light bulb to come on". - 9.
 Do not memorize all the details of the figures in the Course Pack.
-You are not directly tested on the figures (that is, you are not required to identify different parts of a figure or be able to draw a figure....there are some exceptions to this but those exceptions are specifically noted in the Learning Objectives in the Course Pack).
+You are not directly tested on the figures (that is, you are not required to identify different parts of a figure or be able to draw a figure....there are a few exceptions to this but those exceptions are specifically noted in the Learning Objectives in the Course Pack).
 The main function of the figures is to reinforce your learning and to help you remember and understand concepts (since "a picture paints a thousand words"). - 10.
-If you have not taken Chemistry or Biology within the last few years and need some brushing up, you should read Appendix A in the ebook before the Membrane Transport Lecture (and use it for reference during the semester.) - 11.
-Attend review sessions, help sessions, and office hours (professor's office hours and/or TA office hours) if you need extra help. - 12.
+If you have not taken Chemistry or Biology within the last few years and need some brushing up, you should read Appendix A in the ebook before the Membrane Transport Lecture (and use it for reference during the semester). - 11.
+Attend review sessions and office hours (professor's office hours and/or TA office hours) if you need extra help. - 12.
+Go to the Help Sessions (times posted in the calendar on D2L) to learn from your mistakes on the exam and for study tips from the TA about how to do better on exams. - 13.
 If you are unhappy with how you are doing in the course, contact the Professor early in the semester for ideas about ways to study the material.
 (If you wait too long it may be impossible to increase your grade as much as you want.)
 Let the Professor know of any problems or difficulties you are having with the course.
 She wants to help!
 Don't hesitate to ask!